Stable value fund: Investor Cash Flows Affect Returns

 An influx of money to a stable value fund during a period of low interest rates can result in more investments at the current rate, which may dilute returns for investors.
 However, the alternative is also true.
-Large outflows of money into a stable value fund when interest rates are high can alternatively increase returns.
+Large inflows of money into a stable value fund when interest rates are high can alternatively increase returns.
 Most stable value funds include a cash buffer to pay out withdrawals and minimize cash flow effects so the stable value fund crediting rates remain stable and consistently positive.

 Employer Initiated Events

 Certain employer initiated events can limit the liability of contract issuers, potentially leaving investors with losses.
-Events such as major layoffs, mergers, and bankruptcy will typically invalidate the portfolio’s contracts since they increase the possibility that an issuer would have to pay out on contracts for these management initiated events.
+Events such as major layoffs, mergers, and bankruptcy will typically invalidate the portfolio's contracts since they increase the possibility that an issuer would have to pay out on contracts for these management initiated events.
 Losses in such cases are rare, since most companies generally have enough time to negotiate continued coverage for the stable value fund.
 Many stable value funds have survived bankruptcies without any losses, for example in the case of Enron in 2001.